History of the Philippines: Ma-i

-The nation of Sandao
+Sandao

+An example of a Jade Lingling-o from Palawan island, Sandao "三嶋", which included Palawan, was a source of high quality carved Jade that was exported towards the markets found westwards of the Philippines.

 Sandao "三嶋" in Chinese characters, which was also known as Sanyu (三嶼), was a Prehispanic Filipino nation recorded in Chinese annals as a nation occupying the islands of Jiamayan 加麻延 (present-day Calamian), Balaoyou 巴姥酉 (present-day Palawan), and Pulihuan 蒲裏喚 (near present-day Manila).
 In the Chinese Gazetteer the Zhufan zhi 諸蕃志 (1225), it was described as a vassal-state of the more powerful nation of Ma-i centered in nearby Mindoro.

-The nation of Pulilu
+Pulilu

+An illustration from the Boxer Codex depicts the war tattoos of Cebuano men, which served as prestigious symbols of bravery.
+These "Pintados" (painted ones) who were primarily Visayans, of which the people of the Rajahnate of Cebu were the leaders of the alliance, only received tattoos following successes in combat.
+This tradition links them to the Baiyue of China—a maritime culture celebrated for its warrior spirit and recurring use of dragon and serpent motifs in their body art.

 Pulilu was a Prehispanic polity centered at Polillo, Quezon and was mentioned in the Chinese Gazeteer Zhufan zhi 諸蕃志 (1225).
 It is described as politically connected to the nation of Sandao "三嶋" at the Calamianes which itself was a vassal-state to the larger country of Ma-i "麻逸" centered in Mindoro.
 Its people were recorded to be warlike, and prone to pillaging and conflict.
 In this area, the sea is full of coral reefs, which have wavy surfaces that resemble decaying tree trunks or razor blades.
 Ships going by the reefs must be ready to make sharp maneuvers to avoid them because they are sharper than swords and halberds.
 Red coral and blue langgan coral are also produced here; however, they are quite difficult to find.
 It is also similar to the nation of Sandao in local customs and trade products.
 The chief export of this small polity are rare corals.

 Visayan belligerence against Imperial China

+Antonio Pigafetta, the expedition scribe, enumerated the towns and dependencies Cebu had.

 Writing in the 13th century, the Chinese historian Chao Ju-Kua mentioned raids conducted by the Pi-sho-ye on the port cities of southern China between A.D.
 1174–1190, which he believed came by way of the southern portion of the island of Taiwan.
 Subsequent historians identified these raiders as Visayans from the Visayas islands while the historian Efren B. Isorena, through analysis of historical accounts and wind currents in the Pacific side of East and Southeast Asia, concluded that said raiders were most likely the people of Ibabao (the precolonial name for the eastern coast and a portion of the northern coast of Samar).